TechAurelian/hello_world_colors/README.md

 [![GitHub Commits](https://badgen.net/github/commits/TechAurelian/hello_world_colors/main)](https://github.com/TechAurelian/hello_world_colors/commits/main)
 [![GitHub License](https://img.shields.io/github/license/TechAurelian/hello_world_colors)](https://github.com/TechAurelian/hello_world_colors/blob/main/LICENSE)

-Discover a new beautiful color with a beautiful name with every shuffle!
-A simple, colorful Hello World app that allows you to relax your eyes and soothe your mind.
+Slate Blue.
+Crimson.
+Peach Puff.
+A beautiful color with a beautiful name with every shuffle!
+A free and open-source Hello World app made with Flutter.

+Hello World Colors lets you play with beautiful colors.
+Simply tap the Shuffle button and watch surprising random colors fill your phone or tablet.

+There is also a clean color preview screen where you can view colors in all their splendor and a detailed color information screen where you can view detailed color codes and information, ready to copy and reuse.

+Use Hello World Colors to discover beautiful colors, relax your eyes, and soothe your mind.

+## Hello World

+I'm learning Flutter, and this is one of my first Hello World Flutter apps.

+Hello World apps are pretty famous, even if all they usually do is write "Hello, World!" on the screen.
+When learning a new programming language or platform, starting with such a simple program has become a tradition.

+[Flutter](https://flutter.dev/) is a UI toolkit for crafting beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.

 ## Getting Started